Temporal Label Smoothing for Early Event Prediction: Implementation details

 \section{Implementation details}

 \paragraph{Training details.} For all models, we set the batch size according to the available hardware capacity.
-Because transformers are memory-consuming, we train the models for {respiratory failure} and {decompensation} with a batch size of 8 stays.
+Because transformers are memory-consuming, we train the {decompensation} models with a batch size of 8 stays.
 On the other hand, we train the GRU model for {circulatory failure} with a batch size of 64.
 We early stopped each model training according to their validation loss when no improvement was made after 10 epochs.

 \paragraph{Libraries.} A full list of libraries and the version we used is provided in the \texttt{environment.yml} file.
 The main libraries on which we build our experiments are the following: pytorch 1.11.0 \citep{NEURIPS2019_9015}, scikit-learn 0.24.1\citep{scikit-learn}, ignite 0.4.4, CUDA 10.2.89\citep{cuda}, cudNN 7.6.5\citep{chetlur2014cudnn}, gin-config 0.5.0 \citep{gin}.